Trampolines: what to do in extreme weather conditions?

 Please note: The legs of the dug-in trampoline are shorter than the legs of the trampoline on legs.
 It is therefore essential that the dug-in trampolines are actually dug into the ground.
 Otherwise you will be jumping on the ground and that’s no fun to say the least

 Sometimes you simply don’t have a choice: Not every type of ground is suitable for digging in a trampoline.
-You can read more information about suitable surfaces in this blog, but also be sure to always have a gardener have a look at the soil to see whether your garden is ready for a dug-in trampoline.
-More information on the right ground type for your dug-in trampoline.
+You can read more information about suitable surfaces in this blog, but also be sure to always have a gardener have a look at the soil to see whether your garden is ready for an inground trampoline.

 Is the ground in your garden suitable?
 Determine what you think would look good in your garden.
 A trampoline on legs stands out more in your garden, whereas a dug-in trampoline allows for a more serene look.
 You can choose the trampoline that you like best!

 Is there one option safer than the other?
 Not with EXIT Toys!
 Both our trampolines on legs and our inground trampolines always come with a safety net, so that children will stay on the trampoline even when doing the craziest jumps.
 Would you like a safe trampoline without a safety net?
 Then an EXIT Dynamic ground level trampoline with safety tiles might be the option for you!
 Our ground level trampolines are available with safety net as well as with safety tiles.